-Group Management Report of FACC AG for the 2024 financial year
+Group Management Report of FACC AG for the financial year 2024

-1. GLOBAL ENVIRONMENT
+2. GLOBAL ENVIRONMENT

 The year 2024 was shaped by an interplay of challenging factors affecting the global economy.
 On the one hand, moderate growth rates in a number of economic regions along with declining inflation, supported by interest rate cuts by key central banks such as the U.S. Federal Reserve (FED) and the European Central Bank (ECB), fostered optimism.
-On the other hand, regional differences in economic development and geopolitical uncertainties gave rise At the same time, the industry is also facing challenges that could to a mixed sentiment.
+On the other hand, regional differences in economic development and geopolitical uncertainties gave rise to a mixed sentiment.